As non-executive director he led the privatisation of the National Basketball League in Australia and served as founding chairman until August 2015.

 Nick Marvin studied Business and Computing at Monash University and has an MBA from RMIT University.
 He is a Fellow of the Australian Institute of Management (FAIM) a member of the Australian Institute of Company Directors and the Turnaround Management Association.

-He has been married to Leigh for over 20 years; they have six children who are home-schooled.
+He has been married to Leigh for almost 20 years; they have six children who are home-schooled.
 They attend daily mass at Victoria Park Catholic Church.